Delivery of natural gas to consumers

 - Nitrogen extraction: Once the hydrogen sulfide and carbon dioxide are reduced to acceptable levels, the natural gas stream is routed to a Nitrogen Rejection Unit (NRU), where it is further dehydrated using molecular sieve beds.

 - Methane separation: The process of demethanizing the natural gas stream can occur as a separate operation in a natural gas processing plant or as part of the NRU operation.
-Cryogenic processing and absorption methods are some of the ways used to separate methane from HGL.
+Cryogenic processing and absorption methods are some of the ways used to separate methane from HGLs.

 Pipelines move natural gas from production fields to markets